yugabyte/yugabyte-db/docs/content/v2.18/_index.md

 breadcrumbDisable: true
 ---

-The PostgreSQL-compatible distributed database for your cloud native apps.
-Resilient, scalable, and flexible.
-As a cloud-native database, it can be deployed across public and private clouds as well as in Kubernetes environments.
+YugabyteDB is an open source PostgreSQL-compatible distributed database for cloud native apps.
+Resilient, scalable, and flexible, it can be deployed across public and private clouds as well as in Kubernetes environments.

 {{< sections/2-boxes >}}
   {{< sections/bottom-image-box